Platt College's Institutional FAFSA Code is 03014900.

 Welcome to the Financial Aid Pages.
 Receiving financial assistance to attend college can be a burdensome process, but our knowledgeable staff is here to guide you through step by step.
 Each year, thousands of dollars in scholarships and other aid goes unclaimed due to families not understanding the process or completing information in a timely manner.
 Remember, our office is here to assist you in every way possible to ensure a rewarding financial aid experience.
 To help incoming students deal with the challenges of going to college, we recommend reviewing the some additional information provided by the Department of Education.
 It provides relevant, comprehensive information about why you should go college, how to attend, and how to pay for it.

 We are here to help.
 Contact our Financial Aid office at 303-369-5151.
-Margie Rose, Director of Financial Aid
+Laura Kellogg, Director of Financial Aid

 Mission of the Financial Aid Office:

 The mission of Platt College's Financial Aid Office is to remove financial barriers, provide access to higher education and to provide students and their families with courteous and efficient financial services while complying with all federal, state and College policies.
 The Financial Aid Department is committed to serving the needs of students in a fair and equitable manner, including those with disabilities and diverse backgrounds.

 Entrance and Exit Counseling

 Entrance counseling is required before you can receive your first Direct Subsidized Loan, or Direct Unsubsidized Loan as an undergraduate, or your first Direct PLUS Loan as a graduate/professional student.

 Exit counseling is required when you graduate, leave school, or drop below half-time enrollment.
 Minimum enrollment to be considered for aid is 6 hours in a quarter.
 Exit counseling provides important information you need to prepare to repay your federal student loan(s).